onecompiler/tutorials/groovy/introduction/introduction.md

 }
 ```

 As you can see Groovy is much simpler and concise.
 You don't need to worry on curly braces or paranthesis and no need to write your program in main().
 Even the print statement is much concise.
+This is because Groovy internally converts the script into the program similar to java program with class and main().